ava health

 Using the MERIC Q4 2024 cost-of-living index (100 = national average), California is 144.8 and Texas is 92.7.
 Texas (92.7) is the more affordable of the two, while California (144.8) is more expensive.
 Housing is typically the largest driver of these differences.

-How many healthcare providers practice in California vs. Texas?
+How many physicians practice in California vs. Texas?

-The Ava Health directory lists 7,010 providers in California across 517 cities, and 33,601 providers in Texas across 692 cities.
+The Ava Health directory lists 0 physicians in California across 0 cities, and 0 physicians in Texas across 0 cities.
+The full directory also includes nurses and therapists in both states.
 All data is sourced from the CMS NPPES NPI registry and updated regularly.

 Which state has a more favorable tax environment for healthcare providers?